Kelvyn2012/alx-project-nexus/social_media_feed/README.md

 🙌 Contributing

-Feel free to fork this project and build on it.
+Pull requests are welcome.
-Pull requests and suggestions are welcome.
+Please open an issue to discuss proposed improvements.

-📄 License
+📜 License

-This project is for educational and professional development purposes.
+This project is provided for academic and professional development use.